koding/kdlearn/guides/joomla-kdapp/index.md

 ___

-You will be brought here after clicking 'Site Adminstrator':
+Here is what the admin site looks like:

 ![alt tag](j7.png)
 ___

-And this what you will see on the admin site after you log in:
+After logging into the admin site, you will be brought to the control panel, where you can manage you sites:

 ![alt tag](j8.png)
 ___